AdnanHodzic/auto-cpufreq/README.md

 ```

 ## How to run auto-cpufreq
-auto-cpufreq should be run with with one of the following options:
+auto-cpufreq can be used through the following CLI modes and the GTK interface:

 - [monitor](#monitor)
   - Monitor and see suggestions for CPU optimizations